 Turkish police visited the Fatih area and showed neighbors airport surveillance video and photographs of the three men, residents said.

 One man who owns a real estate agency said one of the men in the picture had lived in his apartment.
 He said he was shocked the man was a suspect in the attacks.

-While no one has yet claimed responsibility for the airport assault, CNN contributor Michael Weiss, author of “ISIS: Inside the Army of Terror,” said the nationalities revealed Thursday buttress the claim of ISIS involvement.
+While no one has claimed responsibility for the airport assault, Weiss said the nationalities of the terrorists point to ISIS involvement.

 “One of the toughest battalions in ISIS is called the Uzbek battalion,” he said.
 “These were the guys who were essentially on the front lines guarding Falluja, the city they just lost in Iraq.”